-PDF Complaint Form* (PDF form allows citizens to download and fill out the form at their leisure.
+- PDF Complaint Form* (PDF form allows citizens to download the form at their leisure.
 Please go to page 3 of the form for instructions on how to submit the completed document to the Jacksonville Sheriff's Office Internal Affairs Unit)

 The most appropriate person to file a complaint is the person experiencing or witnessing alleged police misconduct rather than uninvolved third parties.

 We will need the cooperation of the involved citizen to ensure a successful investigation.
 However, parents or guardians should feel free to make complaints on behalf of their juvenile children.

 Frequently Asked Questions